The tool that should

 Launch an app

 No window found?
-BetterWinTab scans your installed apps.
-Find and open it in one keystroke.
+Scans your installed apps.
+Open in one keystroke.

 Your workflow.